Harry Kewell: Notts County

-On 31 August 2018, Kewell was appointed manager of fellow League Two club Notts County, being officially announced three days later, becoming the club's fifteenth permanent manager in 10 years, with the club sitting bottom of League Two.
-On 13 November 2018, he was sacked after 11 league games in charge; he had won three and the team were in 22nd place, just above the relegation zone.
+On 31 August 2018, Kewell was appointed manager of fellow League Two club Notts County.
+Officially announced three days later, he became the club's fifteenth permanent manager in 10 years, inheriting a team sitting at the bottom of the league.
+On 13 November 2018, he was dismissed after 11 league games in charge; he had won three, leaving the team in 22nd place, just above the relegation zone.

 Oldham Athletic

 On 1 August 2020, Kewell was appointed as manager of Oldham Athletic on a one-year contract with the option to extend for a further year.
-He became their fifth manager in the last 12 months.
-He oversaw a poor first full month in charge with the side going six games without a victory in October, later achieving a record of 11 wins, 6 draws and 15 defeats for a 32% win rate.
+He became their fifth manager in 12 months.
+He oversaw a poor first full month in charge, with the side going six games without a victory in October, later achieving a record of 11 wins, 6 draws, and 15 defeats for a 32% win rate.

-On 7 March 2021, it was announced by Oldham Athletic that Kewell, and his assistant, Alan Maybury, had been relieved of his duties as manager.
-Kewell left Oldham with the club in 16th place in League Two, above their position in the previous season.
+On 7 March 2021, it was announced by Oldham Athletic that Kewell and his assistant, Alan Maybury, had been relieved of their duties.
+Kewell left Oldham in 16th place in League Two, a higher position than they had finished the previous season.

 Barnet

 On 10 June 2021, Kewell was appointed the new head coach of Barnet in the National League, becoming the club's 26th manager in 10 seasons.
-On his debut on 21 August, his side lost 5–0 at home to his former club Notts County.
+In his debut on 21 August, his side lost 5–0 at home to his former club Notts County.
 He was dismissed on 20 September, having lost five and drawn two of his seven games.

 Celtic

 On 18 June 2022, Kewell joined Scottish Premiership title holders Celtic as a first-team coach, under compatriot manager Ange Postecoglou.
-He remained in the role for the first few months of the 2023–24 season after Postecoglou was replaced by Brendan Rodgers.
+Kewell remained in the role for the first few months of the 2023–24 season after Postecoglou was replaced by Brendan Rodgers.

 Yokohama F. Marinos

 On 31 December 2023, Kewell was announced as head coach of Yokohama F. Marinos.
 He led the club to the 2024 AFC Champions League final, losing 3–6 on aggregate to Al-Ain FC.
-On 16 July 2024, he was sacked after less than seven months in the role.
+On 16 July 2024, he was dismissed after less than seven months in the role.